nyxsky404/Vibe-Coding/README.md

 # Vibe-Coding

-A template repository containing various coding projects and examples for modern web development.
-This repository is designed to be a starting point for your projects, showcasing best practices and project structures.
+A template repository containing various vibe coding projects while exploring different AI-powered IDEs (Integrated Development Environments).
+This repository is designed to serve as a starting point for your projects, showcasing how AI can assist in building them.

 ## 📋 Repository Structure